EzLucca/rank_1_GetNextLine/README.md

 # Get Next Line

-## Project from 42 school defendet at Hive Helsinki
+## Project from 42 school defended at Hive Helsinki

 Repeated calls (e.g., using a loop) to your get_next_line() function should let you read the text file pointed to by the file descriptor, one line at a time.